tinacms/tina.io/content/docs/reference/media/repo-based.md

 `"/<mediaRoot>/<imgName>"`

 > Not seeing your media?
 To see your media in the media manager, you will need to press the "Sync Media" button in the media manager.
-This will pull all of your media from Github and add it to TinaCMS.
+This will pull all of your media from GitHub and add it to TinaCMS.

 ## Branching Caveats